jakeHaasBlog/Mandelbrot-Set-Fractal/README.md

 Libraries used
 - GLFW - to create a window, OpenGLcontext, and to handke input
 - GLEW - to wrangle OpenGL functions and extensions
 - Stb_Image - to produce a png file from raw pixel data

+How to build
+The project is built with Microsoft's Visual Studio 2019.
+Simply clone the repo, open the Raycasting.sln file, then build the solution.

 For more information about the Mandelbrot Set you can read about it here: https://en.wikipedia.org/wiki/Mandelbrot_set